At home among fast and rare cars, McQueen's jacket is sure to resonate at Bonhams' premier motoring auction

 These genuine McQueen collectibles will be part of the much talked about Bonhams Scottsdale Auction on January 16th.
 This highly anticipated sale, known for the exquisite and rare cars on offer, will take place at the AAA Four Diamond-rated Westin Kierland Resort & Spa in the heart of lovely Scottsdale, Arizona, a pleasant 20-minute drive from Phoenix.

 For McQueen's New York fan base, the tweed Bullitt jacket will be on display in Bonhams' Madison Avenue showroom for public viewing during the holiday season.

-To register to bid in this auction, in person or remotely, or to purchase a catalog, please visit bonhams.com/scottsdale.
+To register to bid in this auction, in person or remotely, or to purchase a catalogue, please visit bonhams.com/scottsdale.

 Image credit: ©Barry Feinstein Photography Inc.

 Bonhams, founded in 1793, is one of the world's largest auctioneers of fine art and antiques.
 The present company was formed by the merger in November 2001 of Bonhams & Brooks and Phillips Son & Neale.
 In August 2002, the company acquired Butterfields, the principal firm of auctioneers on the West Coast of America.
 Today, Bonhams offers more sales than any of its rivals, through two major salerooms in London: New Bond Street and Knightsbridge; and a further three in the UK regions and Scotland.
 Sales are also held in San Francisco, Los Angeles, Carmel, New York and Connecticut in the USA; and Germany, France, Monaco, Hong Kong and Australia.
 Bonhams has a worldwide network of offices and regional representatives in 25 countries offering sales advice and valuation services in 60 specialist areas.
 For a full listing of upcoming sales, plus details of Bonhams specialist departments go to www.bonhams.com